AI workloads on Azure

 What is an AI workload?

-In the context of WAF, an AI workload meets the needs of predictive, discriminatory, or generative tasks.
+In the context of Well-Architected Framework, an AI workload meets the needs of predictive, discriminatory, or generative tasks.
 It focuses on ethical functionality, adapting to fast-evolving AI technologies, and staying relevant and explainable.
-The WAF pillars should be applied at every decision point to ensure the system is reliable, secure, efficient, and cost-effective.
+Apply the Well-Architected Framework pillars at every decision point to ensure that the system is reliable, secure, efficient, and cost-effective.

-AI workloads are different from traditional ones because they replace deterministic functionality in parts of the workload with non-deterministic behavior that solves for situations where fixed outcomes are impractical.
-Instead, they combine code and data into an entity, or a model, enabling unique experiences that traditional systems can't provide.
+AI workloads are different from traditional ones because they replace deterministic functionality in parts of the workload with nondeterministic behavior that solves for situations where fixed outcomes are impractical.
+Instead, they combine code and data into an entity, or a model, to enable unique experiences that traditional systems can't provide.

 Before you begin your design strategies, consider these key points first.